oracle/truffleruby/doc/user/compatibility.md

 technical challenge, but the need for them seems relatively low compared to other priorities.

+#### C extensions

+C extensions are a priority for development, and we have a clear technical way ahead to achivement support for them, but they aren't ready for use yet.

 ## Features with major differences

 #### Threads run in parallel